EvelinaBuiciag/contacts-crm-poc/ARCHITECTURE.md

 - To add more CRMs, define the same 4 actions and extend the sync logic.
 - To support hard deletes, add a purge endpoint to remove `deleted: true` contacts.
 - To improve deduplication, consider supporting secondary keys (e.g., phone number).

 ---

+## Known Issues & Limitations

+- **Duplicates and Missed Updates/Deletes:**
+  - There is a risk of duplicate contacts or missed updates/deletes, especially in Pipedrive, even after waiting for sync cycles.
+This can occur if:
+    - A contact is updated or deleted in the app, but the CRM is slow to reflect the change, so the sync re-imports or duplicates the contact.
+    - Multiple changes are made in quick succession across systems, and the sync picks up stale or inconsistent data from the CRMs.
+  - **Root Causes:**
+    - Eventual consistency and propagation delays in CRM APIs (HubSpot, Pipedrive).
+    - Lack of atomic, cross-system transactions—each system is updated independently.
+    - No global locking or versioning across all systems.
+  - **Example Scenario:**
+    - You delete/update a contact in the app, but Pipedrive/Hubspot is slow to process the deletion.
+The next sync cycle sees the contact still in Pipedrive/Hubspot and re-imports it, creating a duplicate or "ghost" contact.
+  - **Workarounds:**
+    - Always use the app for destructive actions (deletes/updates) and avoid making rapid changes in multiple systems.
+    - If duplicates occur, manually clean up in the CRMs and re-sync.
+    - For critical use cases, consider implementing a more advanced sync protocol with versioning or conflict resolution.

+---